JieyingChenChen/SnomedProject/README.txt

 For example, ./workflow.sh snomedct_intl_201901.owl  sig.owl  1

-Depth is the parameter in the algorithm that in the picture of “alg-sig-ext.png”.
+Depth is the parameter in the algorithm that is used in the algorithm of signature extension (cf. “alg-sig-ext.png”).